What is VPN split tunneling and how does it work?

 Your setup requires a combination of applications and networks whose traffic should be routed through the VPN tunnel, as well as applications and networks that should bypass the tunnel.

 In this case, you can use a combination of options 1–4.
 Please note that when using such a combination, a logical AND condition is applied.
-For example, if both Tunneled networks and Tunneled apps are defined, traffic will be routed through the tunnel only if both of the following conditions are met:
+For example, if both Tunneled networks and Tunneled applications are defined, traffic will be routed through the tunnel only if both of the following conditions are met:

-1. The destination IP address matches an entry in Tunneled networks
+- The destination IP address matches an entry in Tunneled networks